aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-latex-tex/_index.md

 ---

 **Aspose.PDF for .NET** support converting PDF to LaTeX/TeX.
-The LaTeX file format is a text file format with markup in the LaTeX 2ε derivative of the TeX family of languages and LaTeX is a derived format of the TeX system.
+The LaTeX file format is a text file format with the special markup and used in TeX-based document preparation system for high-quality typesetting.

 {{% alert color="primary" %}}